CodemasterDevops421/actor-find-broken-links/README.md

 }
 ```

-## Output
+## Output Details
-The output is stored in your key-value store in two formats:
+Results are stored in two formats in your key-value store:
-- `OUTPUT.json`: A JSON report of the results.
+- `OUTPUT.json`: JSON formatted report of the findings.
-- `OUTPUT.html`: An HTML report for easy reading.
+- `OUTPUT.html`: HTML formatted report for easy review.

-### Output Example
+### Example Output
 ```json
 [
   {